cinnData/PythonBootcamp/Lectures/[PY-07] NumPy and Matplotlib.md

 ## NumPy arrays

-In this lecture, we expand the catalog of data containers with a new type, the **NumPy array**.
+This lecture expands the catalog of data containers with a new type, the **NumPy array**.
 We have seen in a previous lecture how to apply a function to all the items of a list with a `for` loop.
 The procedure was simple, but it gets inefficient when the list is long.
 With NumPy arrays we have tools to do that faster and also for operating with data containers to obtain new data containers.

 The NumPy arrays are modeled after objects that you may have found (and perhaps tried to elude) in your mathematical experience, vectors and matrices.
 In mathematics, a **vector** is a sequence of numbers, and a **matrix** a rectangular arrangement of numbers.
 Operations with vectors and matrices are the subject of a branch of mathematics called **linear algebra**.
 In the Python library **NumPy** (and in many other places), vectors are called one-dimensional (1D) arrays, while matrices are called two-dimensional (2D) arrays.
-In NumPy, arrays of more than two dimensions can be managed without pain.
+Moreover, arrays of more than two dimensions can be managed without pain with NumPy.

 Unlike mathematical vectors and matrices, NumPy arrays are not necessarily numeric.
 But all the terms of an array must have the same type, so the array itself can have a type.
 In order to cope with the complexities of the data analysis, NumPy provides additional data types, like the type `object`, but this sophistication is not used in this course.